Skip to content

 • one payment.

-The cost of private health insurance for couples depends on your tier of Hospital Cover, extent of Extras Cover, you and your partner’s age, combined income, where you live, chosen excess and any co-payments:
+The cost of Private Health Insurance for 2 adults without dependants depends on your tier of Hospital Cover, extent of Extras Cover, where you live, chosen excess and any co-payments:

 • Tier of Hospital Cover: